Entering Year 3 for John Fox, Bears know ‘focus now is winning games’

 Finally, he was asked if a losing season would bring pressure from the team’s owners, the McCaskey family.

-“I think those are hypotheticals right now,” he said.
-“We’re Day 1 into this, we’re fired up about the competition, the roster we’ve assembled.
+“Those are hypotheticals right now,” he said.
+“We’re Day 1 into this.
+We’re fired up about the competition, the roster we’ve assembled.
 There’s a lot of positive energy right now.”

-When Bears brass talked on Day 1, then, they were faced with two questions that could dog the team throughout the season — Fox’s future, entering the third year of a four-year contract, and the timeline of rookie quarterback Mitch Trubisky.
-Neither question can be answered any time soon, thought an 0-4 start — the Bears figure to be in underdog in every regular-season game for a month ¬— could hasten both.
+Two questions could dog this team throughout the season — Fox’s future, entering the third year of a four-year contract, and the timeline of rookie quarterback Mitch Trubisky.
+Neither question can be answered anytime soon, though an 0-4 start — the Bears figure to be underdogs in every regular-season game for a month — could ramp up the pressure.

-“I hear there’s pressure on this—there’s pressure on all of us,” Pace said.
+“I hear there’s pressure on this — there’s pressure on all of us,” Pace said.
 “There’s a lot of pressure on me, and we all know what we signed up for.
-I think the focus now is winning games.”
+The focus now is winning games.”

 Drafting Trubisky, though, might have separated Pace’s timeline from that of Fox.
-The GM said he’ll look for “steady improvement” when evaluating his team.
+Pace said he’ll look for steady improvement when evaluating his team.

-Fox wouldn’t say whether Pace has given him a playoff-caliber roster, preferring not to make predictions, but expressed confidence in his GM’s acquisitions.
+Fox wouldn’t say whether Pace has given him a playoff-caliber roster, preferring not to make predictions, but expressed confidence in Pace’s acquisitions.

 Only 10 players on the Bears’ 90-man roster remain from the Phil Emery era.
 Pace feels ownership in the players he hand-picked, particularly, quarterbacks Mike Glennon and Trubisky.

 The new blood, he said, has hastened a culture change.
-He said the Bears have team-first players, a trait that’s been important in other ascendant teams.
+He said the Bears have team-first players, a trait that has been important in other ascendant teams.

 “If there’s one thing I can stress with John, and things I appreciate every day is — look, it’s very difficult to change a culture,” Pace said.
 “And John is doing that and he has done that while also getting younger as a team.
 And doing that together has been difficult, and I appreciate that with him.